mxenabled/mx-platform-go/docs/MemberStatusResponse.md

 `func (o *MemberStatusResponse) UnsetHasProcessedAccounts()`

 UnsetHasProcessedAccounts ensures that no value is present for HasProcessedAccounts, not even an explicit nil
+### GetHasProcessedAccountNumbers

+`func (o *MemberStatusResponse) GetHasProcessedAccountNumbers() bool`

+GetHasProcessedAccountNumbers returns the HasProcessedAccountNumbers field if non-nil, zero value otherwise.

+### GetHasProcessedAccountNumbersOk

+`func (o *MemberStatusResponse) GetHasProcessedAccountNumbersOk() (*bool, bool)`

+GetHasProcessedAccountNumbersOk returns a tuple with the HasProcessedAccountNumbers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHasProcessedAccountNumbers

+`func (o *MemberStatusResponse) SetHasProcessedAccountNumbers(v bool)`

+SetHasProcessedAccountNumbers sets HasProcessedAccountNumbers field to given value.

+### HasHasProcessedAccountNumbers

+`func (o *MemberStatusResponse) HasHasProcessedAccountNumbers() bool`

+HasHasProcessedAccountNumbers returns a boolean if a field has been set.

+### SetHasProcessedAccountNumbersNil

+`func (o *MemberStatusResponse) SetHasProcessedAccountNumbersNil(b bool)`

+ SetHasProcessedAccountNumbersNil sets the value for HasProcessedAccountNumbers to be an explicit nil

+### UnsetHasProcessedAccountNumbers
+`func (o *MemberStatusResponse) UnsetHasProcessedAccountNumbers()`

+UnsetHasProcessedAccountNumbers ensures that no value is present for HasProcessedAccountNumbers, not even an explicit nil
 ### GetHasProcessedTransactions

 `func (o *MemberStatusResponse) GetHasProcessedTransactions() bool`